How do I add a full-text to my publication?

 - Scroll down to the publication you'd like to remove

-- Click on the down arrow next to Add resources
+- Click on the downward facing arrow next to Add resources

 - Select Remove

-- Check the box that reads Just the full-text from my publication
+- Check the box that reads Remove the full-text from my publication

 The full-text version is now removed; however, the title and abstract of the publication will still remain on your profile.
 If your co-author has uploaded the full-text, they are the only ones who can remove it.